elys-network/elys/x/parameter/spec/01_concepts.md

 # Concepts

 The `parameter` module in the Elys Network manages key configuration parameters for the network, enabling dynamic updates and retrievals.
-It facilitates the modification of various parameters related to commissions, voting power, self-delegation, broker address and total blocks per year.
+It facilitates the modification of various parameters related to commissions, voting power, self-delegation and total blocks per year.

 ## Module Components